dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 // FIX: We should default the network to ICP's mainnet current value when omitted The `network` defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet.
 When the network identifier is left out, the prefix of a URI would thus be `icp::<contract_address>/exec/<transaction>?` for the current ICP mainnet.
 The interpretation of what "current mainnet" is is left to the client.
 It should refer to the currently active key for mainnet, which can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus is considered very stable.

-// FIX: Should we keep it open to other methods and supported ICRCs as long as their API can be canonically expressed using a sequential list of parameters encoded as query parameters

-An encoding specifier in the beginning of query string defines the kind of encoding used for the parameters.
+An encoding specifier as initial element of query string defines the kind of encoding used for the parameters.
 ICRC-22 defines only the encoding `plain`.
-We envision a future ICRC that uses Candid for encoding any list of parameters and uses the `candid` constant.
+We envision a future ICRC that uses Candid for encoding any list of parameters, indicated through the `candid` constant.
 If omitted, the encoding defaults to the `plain` encoding.
+// Do we need to distinguish between payment and generic method defined here?

 The grammar productions not further specified above can be looked up in the syntax specification for URIs in RFC 3986 \[BFM05\].
 Note that the production `transaction` above is part of the path and `parameters` part of the query string and the according constraints of RFC 3986 apply. // FIX